mcpython4-coding/Documentation/mcpython/rendering/window.md

             variable self.exclusive
                 Whether or not the window exclusively captures the mouse.

-            variable self.flying
-                When flying gravity has no effect and speed is increased. todo: move to player

             variable self.strafe
                 Strafing is moving lateral to the direction you are facing,